-"Floorless" freezers are provided with the understanding that the customer will be providing an insulated floor.
+"Floorless" freezers are provided with the understanding that the customer will be providing a properly insulated floor.
 This is commonly achieved with a poured concrete slab over insulation incorporating a vertical thermal barrier under the walk-in walls between the insulation and the slab's surface as shown in Fig. 6.
+NOTE: Figure 6 is NOT intended as an approved design but ONLY as a reference of common practices.
+Always consult an experienced contractor to ensure proper design of any walk-in insulated concrete pad.